Sin – Chapter 24

 The Doctrine of Inherited Sin

-The effects of Adam’s sin has been catastrophic.
+The effects of Adam’s sin have been catastrophic.
 Sin has affected every person born after Adam and Eve.
 Paul tells us, “Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men[a] because all sinned—” (Romans 5:12).
 So Adam’s sin has transmitted the guilt of sin to every person.

 Moreover, the nature of sin has been transferred to every person after Adam.
 Often called “original sin”, Grudem prefers the more precise “inherited sin” (or “inherited corruption”) when referring to the sinful nature we share with Adam.
 For instance, David said “The wicked are estranged from the womb; they go astray from birth, speaking lies.”
 (Psalm 58:3).
 Every person has been affected by sinful disposition.
 It’s evident in every toddler who naturally defies his parents.
 Children don’t need to be taught to sin; they sin because of their inherited sinful nature.